dawki river

 If Dawki River is one of Meghalaya’s top tourist destinations and Meghalaya is proud of it, then let’s be honest, tourism in Meghalaya is going in wrong direction!

-Just like most tourists, my original fascination to visit the Dawki River was quite obvious too.
-I was riveted by those Instagram photos with a boat floating above a river so clear that you could literally see through it.
+Like most tourists, my original fascination with visiting the Dawki River was also quite obvious.
+I was riveted by those Instagram photos with a boat floating above a river so clear that you could see through it.

 dawki river boat photo